Walker-led No. 8 Michigan St tops No. 6 Michigan 37-33

 Michigan State’s win puts the program in contention for the Big Ten conference championship and potentially a spot in the College Football Playoff.

-Michigan’s loss leaves Jim Harbaugh with a 3-4 record against Michigan State as a coach, putting even more pressure on him to get a win against No. 5 Ohio State next month.
+Michigan’s loss leaves Jim Harbaugh with a 3-4 record against Michigan State as a coach, putting even more pressure on him to earn his first victory against No. 5 Ohio State next month.

+The Spartans had some calls and reviews go their way, including one that overturned Payton Thorne’s fumble late in the first half that Aidan Hutchinson recovered in the end zone, but Harbaugh refused to publicly lash out.

 Walker bounced a run to the outside, finding a hole to sprint through for a 27-yard touchdown run on the first play of the second quarter.

-Michigan State, which had a fumble in the second quarter overturned by replay, had two reviews go in its favor on the next drive.

-Tucker took advantage, going for it again on fourth down as Thorne threw a 28-yard pass to Jayden Reed to set up Walker’s third touchdown.
-Thorne threw a 2-point conversion pass to pull the Spartans within eight points late in the third.
+Tucker went for it again on fourth down late in the third as Thorne threw a 28-yard pass to Jayden Reed to set up Walker’s third touchdown.

 THE TAKEAWAY

-Michigan: Michigan’s running game was slowed down.
-The Wolverines were averaging 253.3 yards rushing, ranking No. 1 in the Big Ten and No. 5 in FBS, entering the game.
-Hassan Haskins was held to 59 yards on 14 carries and Blake Corum had just 45 yards rushing on 13 carries.
+Michigan: Hassan Haskins was held to 59 yards on 14 carries and Blake Corum had just 45 yards rushing on 13 carries.
+Entering the game, the duo helped Michigan average 253.3 yards rushing.

-Michigan State: Tucker has turned the program around with an influx of transfers, including Walker, a former Wake Forest player, and he has a ton of momentum with an 8-0 record this year and a 2-0 mark against Michigan.
+Michigan State: Tucker has a ton of momentum with an 8-0 record this year and a 2-0 mark against the in-state rival, becoming the first Michigan State coach to win his first two games against the Wolverines.

 POLL IMPLICATIONS